DIGITAL OPTIONS TRADING WITH IQ OPTION - HOW TO & REVIEW 2023

-Standard digital options are available in 18 currency pairs and 3 commodities.
+Standard digital options are available in over 8 currency pairs and several cryptocurrencies.
 These instruments can be traded 5 days a week from Monday to Friday at certain times during the day.
 Each instrument has its own trading times.
 For example, the USD/JPY digital option can be traded between 00:30 and 20:45 GMT.
 To see the market times for each digital option instrument, simply click on the info button at the top-left of the chart and then choose the ‘Trading Conditions’ option.

 OTC (over the counter) digital options can be traded from Friday evening to Sunday evening when traditional financial markets are closed.
 For example, the EUR/USD OTC digital option is tradable between 21:05 GMT on Fridays to 20:55 GMT on Sundays.
-OTC digital options are available in 8 currency pairs.
+OTC digital options are available in over 10 currency pairs.